MiiMii1205/kyzenred-aurorae/readme.md

 Just put this repository in your `~/.local/share/aurorae/themes/` directory (make a new one if it doesn't exist)

 ## Usage
 The Kyzenred Aurorae theme should work out of the box!
-Just go into your KDE system manager and open up the [Windows Decoration](https://userbase.kde.org/System_Settings/Windows_Decorations) module.
+Just go into your KDE system manager and go to the [Windows Decoration](https://userbase.kde.org/System_Settings/Windows_Decorations) section.

 ## Color schemes
 At its core, Kyzenred comes with its own official color scheme.